-Departmental Base Budget Overview Department Department Sociology Executive Provost Index 415900 Program 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 527,104 541,872 577,424 570,489 583,620 613,173 577,069 625,092 541,766 658,541 663,995 25.97%
+Department Sociology Executive Provost

+Index 415900 Program 01

+Base Budgets: 10-Year %

+2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change

+577,424 570,489 583,620 613,173 577,069 625,092 541,766 658,541 663,995 764,721 32.44%

-The department offers Bachelor of Science degrees in Anthropology and Sociology and presently has 205 majors.
+The department offers Bachelor of Science degrees in Anthropology and Sociology and presently has 180 majors.
 Our research-active faculty provide students with a high-quality undergraduate education about the society and culture of which they are a part.
-This includes multi-cultural understanding and appreciation for different ways of living, the intricacies and subtleties of other ways of thinking, and variations in rules of social interaction and social structure.
+This includes multicultural understanding and appreciation for different ways of living, the intricacies and subtleties of other ways of thinking, and variations in rules of social interaction and social structure.
 Through rational inquiry, logical thinking, critical analysis and careful reading of primary sources, Sociology and Anthropology confront the enduring questions humankind faces as we look to the future.
 Our instructional efforts are closely linked with research activities: We emphasize students' independent discovery of knowledge, and every major engages in at least two independent research projects before graduating.

 Department faculty have been very productive researchers despite having no graduate program.
-Over the past three years, they have published 2 books, 12 book chapters, 24 peer-reviewed articles, and given 31 papers at professional conferences.
-Over the same time period, faculty received 11 internal grants including support from the VPR Scholarship & Creativity Fund, and served as PI on 7 external grants, including funding from the National Science Foundation, the Japan Foundation and the Bureau of Land Management.
-In addition, faculty served as Co-PI on 7 external grants.
+Over the past three years, they have published 2 books, 9 book chapters, 24 peer-reviewed articles, 6 book reviews, and given 47 papers at professional conferences.
+Over the same time period, faculty received 21 internal grants including support from the VPR Scholarship & Creativity Fund, and served as PI or co-PI on 12 external grants, including from the National Science Foundation, the Japan Foundation and the Bureau of Land Management.
+Faculty serve on editorial boards of two journals and as editor of one professional newsletter.
 Faculty have submitted applications for external funding to the NSF, the Bureau of Land Management and the American Educational Research Association.
-Current faculty research activity is focused on understanding prehistoric hunter-gatherer peoples in Montana, the origins of domesticated agriculture in Jordan, structural causes of organizational deviance, the adaptive strategies of Marshall Islanders who have taken up residence on the Big Island of Hawaii, human resources workers and legal consciousness, police organizational predictors of drug arrest rates, sibling violence, economic and social aspects of transnational families, the backlash against democratic reforms in post-WWII Japan, and the effects of race and class on schooling and crime.
+Current faculty research activity is focused on understanding prehistoric hunter-gatherer peoples in Montana, the origins of domesticated agriculture in Jordan, structural causes of organizational deviance, the adaptive strategies of Marshall Islanders who have taken up residence on the Big Island of Hawaii, human resources workers and legal consciousness, police organizational predictors of drug arrest rates, sibling violence, economic and social aspects of transnational families, the backlash against democratic reforms in post-WWII Japan, human rights movements among indigenous peoples, hospital-level organizational factors as they relate to health disparities and the effects of race and class on schooling and crime.
 Overall, the department is developing significant strengths in the areas of global and international studies, social inequality and family.
 In addition, Project Archaeology - a national program of the Bureau of Land Management that is housed in our department -provides opportunities for faculty and students to be active in grant-funded curricular development related to archaeology.

 Within the University, our faculty continue to participate in CORE 2.0 including membership on and/or chairing steering committees that evaluate new core course proposals; the delivery of innovative inquiry, diversity, contemporary issues in science, and research and creative experience courses; and teaching the University Seminar.
 In addition, faculty have taught Liberal Studies Seminars and Capstone courses.
 Department faculty sit on several important College and University committees such as P&T and Grievance and also contribute their service to the community.
-The social milieu in which the department operates often blurs the distinction between research and service in that results of
+For example, our faculty have been involved with the design of data management systems for the state courts and the Local Government Center and have participated on the Community Corrections Board of Gallatin County and the City of Bozeman Historical Preservation Board.